edgedb/easy-edgedb/README.md

 }
 ```

-Now that it's required, we can't just give it a name.
+Now that it's required, we can't insert a `MinorVampire` with just a name.
 It will give us this error: `ERROR: MissingRequiredError: missing value for required link default::MinorVampire.master`.

 ```
 INSERT MinorVampire {